<< Yesterday

 2001 The Twins get Mets starter Rick Reed for outfielder and leadoff batter Matt Lawton.
 The 36-year-old right-hander, an All-Star this season, had compiled an 8-6 record with a 3.86 ERA with New York before the deal.

 2003 Battling a 5-for-36 slump, Jose Valentin hits three home runs in a 15-4 victory over the Royals.
-The White Sox shortstop becomes the first switch-hitter in baseball history to have three-homer games in the American and National Leagues, having accomplished the feat with the Brewers in 1998.
+The White Sox shortstop becomes the first switch-hitter in baseball history to have a three-homer game in the American and National Leagues, having accomplished the feat with the Brewers in 1998.

 2003 The Cubs obtain center fielder Doug Glanville from the Rangers in exchange for cash and outfielder/first baseman prospect Jason Fransz, who will not appear in a major league game.
 The Chicago flychaser will play in only 28 games, hitting just .235 for his new ball club.